Meta · Campaign Recommendations · 2020 to 2021

 2021 onward

-Partner teams began building their own recommendations on the framework, and the first live test moved the number that matters: resolution rate.
+Partner teams started building their own recommendations on the framework.
+Resolution rate went up in the first live test.